NFOK16003U Thematic Course in Food Science and Technology

 - Describe key concepts concerning IPR

-- Describe key concepts concerning food legislation and claims
+- Describe key concepts concerning food legislation

 - Ability to search European food legislation databases